 The Nuffic offers comprehensive information for foreign students who wish to work while studying.

 Looking for a job

-The website www.werk.nl might be able to offer some assistance in finding a job.
+Also the official website of the government might be offer some assistance in finding a job: www.werk.nl